suizokukan/katal/README.md

-    [log file]    : parameters about the logfile use log file  : True/False; if False, all the messages are written only to the console. name          : no quotation mark here ! overwrite     : True/False; if False, the log file will grow after each execution. verbosity     : log verbosity="high" or "low"; turn if off (=low) if the log message is too big or too verbose.
+    [log file]    : parameters about the logfile use log file  : True/False; if False, all the messages are written only to the console. name          : no quotation mark here !

     [display]         : parameters about the way informations are displayed target filename.max length on console : (max length of the file names displayed)